syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>CellContentAlignmentCommand</p>
 </td>
 <td width="217">
-<p>Represents the command to apply cell content alignment for the selected table cells in a `SfRichTextBoxAdv` control.</p>
+<p>Represents the command to apply cell content alignment for the selected table cells in `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
 <p>The cell content alignment&nbsp;value to be applied for the selected cell.</p>